open-energy-transition/Oh-my-Grid/docs/impact.md

 <div class="page-headers">
-<h1>Impact of OSM grid mapping data </h1>
+<h1>Impact of Open Electrical Grid Data </h1>
 </div>

 ## **<div class="tools-header">Who uses OpenStreetMap grid data?</div>**

-This frequently asked question is important to answer to show how mapping is impactful.
+How does mapping have an impact?
 When you map towers, substations, powerplants in OpenStreetMap (OSM), you are essentially adding valuable data that is used by many different entities.
 This data has been used by the following list of organisations, which is not exhaustive.
 <br> <br>

 **International Energy Agency**  ![IEA logo](images/impact/International-energy-agency-logo.png){width=30px}